ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/deploy.md

 ```
 ## Deploy with GitHub Actions

-You can now navigate to the workflow YAML file named `deploy-model.yml` with the contents shown below in the `.github/workflows` directory:
+You can now automate the deployment of your containerized model on the Arm-based runner in GitHub Actions.
+Navigate to the `.github/workflows` directory and inspect the YAML file named `deploy-model.yml`:

 ```console
 name: Deploy to DockerHub